All Collections

 Once UserGuiding is correctly installed on your website, a whole toolbox of methods

-and callback functions are readily available for you through the UserGuiding's JavaScript API (aka JS API).
+and callback functions are readily available for you through UserGuiding's JavaScript API (aka JS API).

 In the example below, a Guide is being triggered through the userGuiding.previewGuide() method, one of the available commands from our API.